Name: Jayden Ojeda

 Jayden completed his Formula Ford journey with over 20 podiums to his name over the last few seasons, along with a number of wins, pole positions and fastest laps.
 He still holds the Formula Ford lap record at Winton Raceway.

-Jayden remains focussed on a career in motor racing and progressing into the International Open Wheel arena or the Australian Supercars Championship.
+Jayden remains focused on a career in motor racing and progressing into the International arena or the Australian Supercars Championship.

-He also works as a Corporate Driver and Coach at Anglo Racing Academy, and Driver Coach and Engineer at Anglo Motorsport for both the National & NSW State Formula Ford Series.
-Jayden also works as a Simulator Driver Coach at EurOz Driver Performance & Development Centre as well as a Driver Coach for Fastlane Racing team.
+He also works as a Corporate Driver and Coach at Anglo Racing Academy, and Driver Coach and Engineer at Anglo Motorsport and numerous other Formula Ford teams for both the National & NSW State Formula Ford Series.
+Jayden also works as a Simulator Driver Coach at EurOz Driver Performance & Development Centre as well as a Freelance Driver Coach.